nuxeo/nuxeo-js-client/README.md

 Check out the [API documentation](https://nuxeo.github.io/nuxeo-js-client/latest/).

-## Requirements

-The Nuxeo JavaScript client works only with Nuxeo Platform >= LTS 2015.

 ## Quick Start

 This quick start guide will show how to do basics operations using the client.